Chance-Constrained Set Multicover Problem: Deterministic Reformulations and Solution Approaches

-It can be readily seen that the worst-case complexity of finding all minimal elements of the poset $(\mathcal{C}, \le)$ is $O(m^2n)$, since if no elements are comparable, then we need to compare every element to every other element in order to determine that they are all minimal elements.
-In this case, the number of comparisons between elements is $O(m^2)$, and comparing every two elements takes $O(n+2) = O(n)$.
+It can be readily seen that the worst-case complexity of finding all minimal elements of the poset $(\mathcal{C}, \le)$ is $O(m^2n)$, {since the number of comparisons between elements is $O(m^2)$, and comparing every two elements takes $O(n+2) = O(n)$.}

-\begin{rem} Note that no two distinct elements in $\mathcal{C}'$ are comparable, and for any vector $v \in \mathcal{C} \backslash \mathcal{C}'$, $v$ is comparable to at least one element in $\mathcal{C}'$.
-Thus, $\mathcal{C}'$ is a maximal antichain of the poset $(\mathcal{C}, \le)$, where an \textit{antichain} is a subset of a partially ordered set such that any two distinct elements in the subset are incomparable and a \textit{maximal antichain} is an antichain that is not a proper subset of any other antichain. \end{rem}